jhirvioja/turkublacksox/README.md

 # Turku Black Sox Eleventy Website

 This is a website for the Finnish non-profit amateur baseball team Turku Black Sox.
-It serves as a learning project for me personally, and as an example of how an Eleventy page can be built and served from a Github repo to Github Pages.
+It serves as a learning project for me personally, and as an example of how an Eleventy page can be built and served from a GitHub repo to GitHub Pages.
 The content is in Finnish, sorry!

 ## Live

-Live website that will be updated by the team can be found at [TBA](#).
+Live website that will be updated by the team can be found at [www.turkublacksox.fi](https://www.turkublacksox.fi).

 ## Launch